-17 Powerful Byron Katie Quotes That Will Breakthrough Your Pain
+17 Powerful Byron Katie Quotes That Will Nourish Your Soul

 These 17 quotes from Byron Katie’s new book, A Mind At Home With Itself, have challenged my difficult thoughts in the best possible way.
 Reading this book inspired me to let go of painful thoughts that have kept me in a cycle of grief and anger for months.